-The aim of an extended family search is to explore the possibility that relatives other than siblings may be suitable as stem cell donors for patients with haematological disorders, who do not have an HLA identical sibling.
+The aim of an extended family search is to explore the possibility that relatives other than siblings may be suitable as stem cell donors for patients with haematological disorders, who do not have a suitable sibling match.
 The decision to conduct an extended family search should be made following discussion between the Transplant Centre and the Tissue Typing Centre.
 The availability of unrelated donors may influence this decision.